≡ Menu

 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked may include:
+Typical questions you’ll likely be asked may include:

-• When were you first diagnosed with a Fistula-in-Ano?
+• When were you first diagnosed with a Fistula-in-ano?

 • Who diagnosed your Fistula-in-Ano?
 A general practitioner or a specialist?